 It may be that you will be called upon to provide support for a friend with a mental health issue at some point during your time at university.
 In many cases, students may feel more comfortable approaching a friend with any worries and simply providing a listening ear at the right time could make a huge difference to someone.

-The student mental health charity, Student Minds UK has produced the following guide ‘Look After your Mate’ providing support and information for anyone supporting friends who are experiencing mental health difficulties.
+The student mental health charity, Student Minds UK has produced a range of information for anyone supporting friends who are experiencing mental health difficulties.

 Here is some advice from the guide: